openid/ipsie/IL1-SCIM.md

 The operations MUST include, at minimum, the set of SCIM capabilities required for compatibility with this IPSIE profile.

 #### 3.4.3 /Schemas
 Application Providers MUST host a /Schemas endpoint to describe the supported schemas, as defined in Section 4 of RFC 7644.
+There must be a schema for both Users and Groups.
+The schemas must include all required attributes from RFC 7643 and from Section 3.2.3 (Create User).

 # 4.0 Security Considerations
 For SCIM security considerations, see RFC 7643 and RFC 7644.